 Stephen T. Baron

-Stephen T. Baron is the Acting Director of the Department of Behavioral Health where he leads the development and management of the District’s mental and substance use disorder treatment services and supports.
+Stephen T. Baron is the Director of the Department of Behavioral Health where he leads the development and management of the District’s mental and substance use disorder treatment services and supports.

 The Department of Behavioral Health provides emergency psychiatric care and ongoing community based services and support to about 30,000 residents , and includes a network of private mental health rehabilitation services and substance abuse treatment providers, unique government delivered services, and Saint Elizabeths Hospital—the District’s inpatient psychiatric facility.